sarakia2050/real-time-face-detection-opencv/README.md

 - Converting images to grayscale
 - Using a Haar Cascade classifier for face detection
 - Drawing bounding boxes around detected faces
+- Adjusting Haar Cascade detection parameters such as `scaleFactor`, `minNeighbors`, and `minSize` to reduce false positives and improve face detection accuracy
 - Saving processed images
 - Working with real-time webcam input
 - Building a structured Computer Vision project for GitHub